myoung-space-science/goats/README.md

 # GOATS

+**NOTE**: This repository is not in activate development.
+Please see [eprempy](https://github.com/myoung-space-science/eprempy) for an actively developed Python interface to EPREM.

 A set of tools for analyzing heliophysical datasets

 The Generalized Observing Application Tool Suite (GOATS) is a collection of objects that support interactive and scripted analysis of simulated and observed data in heliophysics.